oemof/tespy/docs/tespy_modules/networks.rst

 :code:`fluid={water: 1}, fluid_balance=True` will still not be sufficient, as
 the fluid_balance parameter adds only one equation to your system.

-If you are modeling a cycle, e. g. the clausius rankine cylce, you need to make a cut in the cycle using the cycle_closer or a sink and a source not to overdetermine the system.
+If you are modeling a cycle, e.g. the clausius rankine cylce, you need to make a cut in the cycle using the cycle_closer or a sink and a source not to overdetermine the system.
 Have a look in the :ref:`heat pump tutorial <heat_pump_tutorial_label>` to understand why this is